Beginner's Guide to Sisense BloX with Actions

 Alert Button: Display Popup Message

-To create an alert button that triggers a popup alert:
+To create a button that triggers a popup alert:

 1. In the Editor section of BloX, enter the following code.